peco/peco/README.md

 (Go by default compiles binaries based on the directory name -- that's why the repo name is the same as the original percol version :/)

+The repo name may change in the near future

+TODO
+====

+Test it.
+In doing so, we may change the repo structure

 Notes
 =====